 - Preventing sale of connecting itineraries from outbreak states.

-- Adding testing requirements in advance of travel to bypass 14 day quarantines.
+- Adding testing requirements in advance of travel to bypass or reduce 14 day quarantines.

-- Limiting travel to essential business, registered travelers, or new visa programs.
+- Limiting travel to essential business, registered travelers, or new visa programs for leisure travelers.

 - Curbing number of daily visitors, total overall flights.